Last Updated on January 27, 2022

-You’ve probably already got your water bottle and reusable coffee cup, but here are 10 other swaps to consider which can greatly reduce your plastic waste and carbon footprint, plus most can also save you quite a bit of money! (which I’m sure we can all benefit from during these crazy times)
+You’ve probably already got your water bottle and reusable coffee cup, but here are 10 other zero waste swaps to consider which can greatly reduce your plastic and carbon footprint, plus most can also save you money over time!

 This post is in partnership with EarthHero which is a wonderful one-stop-shop for sustainable home, baby, clothing, and beauty products, they also have a fantastic collection of zero waste products.
 I love that they are a B Corp and have carbon neutral shipping, plus since it’s earth week, they’re offering 15% off your entire order! 🎉